Evaluating Cell AI Foundation Models in Kidney Pathology with Human-in-the-Loop Enrichment: Results

-\textbf{Fused Model Performance Evaluation.} As shown in Fig.~\ref{fig:in_model}, building on the evaluation of each individual cell foundation model's performance, we conducted a fused model performance evaluation through a data enrichment strategy.
-The rating assignment for each image patch was determined by the fusion of ratings from the three foundation models.
-This evaluation aims to demonstrate the potential of applying multiple foundation models together in our domain task.
-As shown, after data enrichment, the fused model performance indicates an increase in the number of ``good" image patches (6,001 ``good" image patches, representing 68\% of the dataset) and a decrease in the number of ``bad" image patches (534 image patches, representing 6\% of the dataset).
-Consequently, the ``good" image patches surpass those of each foundation model, while the ``medium" and ``bad" image patches fall below all three models.
-This highlights the expanded capacity of the foundation models and supports subsequent continual learning using data-enriched prediction outcomes.
+\textbf{Individual Model Performance Evaluation.} First, we rated the segmentation performance of each foundation model shown in the upper panel of Fig.~\ref{fig:in_model}.
+CellViT demonstrated superior performance in segmenting nuclei in these kidney images, with 5,609 (63.6\%) ``good" predictions, which outperforms Cellpose (40.5\%) and StarDist (40.2\%).
+This indicates that, despite not being specifically trained on kidney pathology nuclei data, the models retain some transferable knowledge applicable to our task.
+However, even with the best CellViT model, there is still an existence of approximately 37\% of rated predictions from ``medium" and ``bad," which underscores the need for a kidney domain-specific foundation model.
+Thus, the fused evaluation dataset—with enriched ``good” image patches (6,001; 68\%) and a reduced number of ``bad” patches (534; 6\%)— were further utilized for continuous fine-tuning.

-Furthermore, as illustrated in the lower panel of Fig.~\ref{fig:in_model}, a taxonomy of common errors made by all cell foundation models is summarized from the fused set of ``bad" image patches.
-It is evident that certain types of nuclei and tissue conditions diminish the segmentation performance of foundation models.
-Specifically, long and flat nuclei, nuclei with blurred boundaries, and densely distributed nuclei within glomeruli are particularly difficult to segment accurately.
+\textbf{Taxonomy of Model Failures.} As illustrated in the lower panel of Fig.~\ref{fig:in_model}, a taxonomy of common errors made by all cell foundation models is summarized from the fused set of ``bad" image patches.
+It is evident long and flat nuclei, nuclei with blurred boundaries, and densely distributed nuclei within glomeruli are particularly difficult to segment accurately.
 Additionally, slides with faint staining, those containing fatty tissues, or slides with an excessive number of red blood cells can result in a higher incidence of model failures.